Textile printing: Woollen printing

 The printing of wool differs little from the printing of cotton in general.
 Most of the colours employed in the one industry are used in the other, and the operations of steaming, washing and soaping are almost identical.

-Unlike cotton, however, wool requires to be specially prepared, after bleaching, if the full tinctorial value of the colours is to be obtained.
+Unlike cotton, however, wool requires special preparation, after bleaching, if the full tinctorial value of the colours is to be obtained.

-Two quite different methods of preparation are resorted to, namely (1) the chlorination of the wool; and (2) the precipitation of stannic acid on the fibre.
+Two quite different methods of preparation are used, namely (1) the chlorination of the wool; and (2) the precipitation of stannic acid on the fibre.
 In the first method the woollen fabric is first passed through a solution of bleaching powder, then well squeezed and passed, without washing, into dilute sulphuric or hydrochloric acid, squeezed again and well washed in water, after which it is dried.
 Great care and experience are demanded in this operation to prevent the wool from becoming hard and yellow.
 In the second method the cloth is padded in sodium stannate, well squeezed, passed into dilute sulphuric acid, well washed and dried.
 For certain styles of work it is necessary to combine both preparations.

 Although alizarin, mordant colours and dyewood extracts can be used on wool, the vast majority of patterns printed on wool are executed by means of acid dye-stuffs and basic colours, for both of which this fibre possesses a natural affinity.
 In most cases therefore these colours are simply dissolved in a little acetic and citric acids, thickened with gum and printed without any further addition.
 The addition of tannic acid, however, can be made to, and considerably increases the fastness of, the basic dyes.
 Mordant colours like logwood black are applied in the usual way.
 The printing of wool is carried out exactly as for cotton, but if the best results are to be obtained, the engraving of the rollers must be deep, the blanket on the machine as solt as possible, and the drying of the printed cloth very gentle.
 After printing, the goods are steamed in moist steam or wrapped between moistened "greys" and steamed in a "cottage" steamer.
 If too little moisture is given, the colours lack both strength and brilliancy; if too much they run.
 The correct degree of dampness can only he determined by experience of the work, combined with a special knowledge of the particular apparatus employed.

 After steaming, the printed goods are washed in plenty of water, then dried up and. finished with a little glycerol or some waxy preparation.

 Discharges may be very easily obtained on wool dyed in acid dye-stuffs, by means of stannous chloride and basic colours for the coloured effect, and hydrosulphite for the white.